 Description: All Sophomores must enroll in one semester of Physical Education.
 The sophomore year continues the foundation laid in the freshman year.
 Sophomores are expected to have an understanding of all physical activities, allowing for advanced skill work in the various units.
-The sophomore course continues the Health Education curriculum.
+This requirement may be waived for students participating on a Jesuit athletic team.